 Planhat has practices in place as part of its business continuity planning to assist management in identifying and managing risks that could affect the organization’s ability to provide reliable services to its clients (as further described in Section 12 below).
 These practices are used to identify significant risks for the organization, initiate the identification and/or implementation of appropriate risk mitigation measures, and assist management in monitoring risk and remediation activities.

-Planhat maintains, and annually updates, a general written Information Security & Access Policy, which details employee’s responsibilities toward confidentiality of client data and acceptable use of resources.
-All staff must review and sign this policy during on-boarding.
+Planhat maintains, and annually updates, a general written Information Security Policy, which details employee’s responsibilities toward confidentiality of client data and acceptable use of resources.
+All staff must review and acknowledge policy.

 5. Segregation of Duties

 Only authorized personnel can administer systems or perform security management and operational functions.
 Authorization for and implementation of changes are segregated responsibilities wherever appropriate to the organization.
 Access to client data is restricted to legitimate business use only.

 6. Employee Screening

 Planhat employees are required to undergo background checks and provide specific documents verifying identity at the time of employment.

 General information security responsibilities are documented in Planhat Information Security Policy, which all employees must sign as part of their onboarding.

 General information security training is provided to all new employees (both full time and temporary) as part of their onboarding.
 A compulsory annual security and privacy training requirement ensures employees refresh their knowledge and understanding.
 Additional security training is also provided to employees who handle client data.

 Planhat manages a formal termination process, which includes removal of any potential access to Planhat and related data.
 The exit interview reminds ex-employees of their remaining employment restriction and contractual obligations.